Certification Requirements | Certification Renewal | FAQs

 - Meet the certification requirements listed below.

-- Enroll in the optional CVAHP Online Training Program by visiting OMUEDUCATION.COM.
+- Enroll in the optional CVAHP Online Training Program - online course temporarily unavailable; watch for updates coming soon

 - Complete the optional online education developed with AHVAP's panel of industry experts.